On the Classification of Schubert Varieties in Partial Flag Varieties: Abstract

 \section{Abstract}

-We generalize the classification of isomorphism classes of Schubert varieties in \cite{RS21} from complete flag varieties $G/B$ to a class of partial flag varieties $G/P$.
-In particular, we classify all Schubert varieties in $G/P$ where $P$ is a minimal parabolic subgroup, and all Schubert surfaces which are two-dimensional Schubert varieties.
+We generalize the classification of isomorphism classes of Schubert varieties in \cite{RS21} in complete flag varieties $G/B$ to a class of partial flag varieties $G/P$.
+In particular, we classify all Schubert varieties in $G/P$ where $P$ is a minimal parabolic subgroup and all Schubert surfaces.
+We also obtain several pairs of isomorphisms of Schubert varieties from folding the root system.
+This allows us to find an upper bound of the cardinality of isomorphism classes of Schubert three-folds.